mmerickel/pyramid_auth_demo/docs/group_security.rst

 --------------

-Editing of pages in the wiki via ``'/page/{title}/edit'`` should only be allowed by users in the "editors" or "admin" groups.
+Editing of pages in the wiki via ``'/page/{title}/edit'`` should only be allowed by users in the "editor" or "admin" groups.
 We've already mapped these groups to the "edit" permission, so simply add it to the view.